 SATURDAY - 4 PM; SUNDAY - 7:30 AM, 9 AM (AT ST. LAWRENCE), 11 AM, 5:30 PM

 Whether you are healthy or “high risk” (anyone over 60, immunocompromised, with a heart condition or diabetes, or who has any other serious underlying medical conditions), your safety and health during worship is the highest priority.
 Mass is inherently a high-risk activity, given that it involves many people gathering indoors for a prolonged period of time.
 We encourage each of you to discern what is best for your own health and the health of your family and your communities, and to consult with your doctor when appropriate.
 Should you decide that staying at home is safer, we respect and honor your decision.
-We will continue to stream the 11 a.m.
+We continue to stream the 11 a.m.
 Mass so that you can worship and participate at home and watch it live or anytime afterwards.